friends-ce-3-group/capstone-documentation/README.md

 Image 1: Website Homepage

 #### Feature 1: Card Image Upload
-Users may wish to use their images as the card design.
-An image can be selected from the user's device and the user is required to complete a Captcha image before submitting the image.
+Users may prefer to use their own images over the stock images provided by the website.
+In this case, an image can be selected from the user's device and the user is required to complete a Captcha image before submitting the image.

 <img src="images/image-upload-function.png" width="200">